WordPress/gutenberg/packages/edit-site/src/components/dataviews/README.md

 -   `getValue`: function that returns the value of the field.
 -   `render`: function that renders the field.
 -   `elements`: the set of valid values for the field's value.
--   `filters`: what filter operators are available for the user to use over this field.
-Only `in` available at the moment.
+-   `type`: the type of the field.
+Used to generate the proper filters.
+Only `enumeration` available at the moment.
 -   `enableSorting`: whether the data can be sorted by the given field.
 True by default.
 -   `enableHiding`: whether the field can be hidden.
 True by default.